Overcoming five psychological roadblocks to smart estate planning

 Alan G. Orlowsky, President of Orlowsky & Wilson, Ltd. in Lincolnshire, Illinois, has been counseling people on estate planning for 28 years.
 He previously worked for the IRS in its Estate and Gift Tax Division.
 He also worked for the Deloitte & Touche accounting firm, and he has taught taxation and accounting at Loyola University of Chicago, School of Business.

 Al is a contributing author of the book 21st Century Wealth (Esperti Peterson Institute, Denver, 2000), and has written numerous articles on the subject of estate planning.
 Contact Alan Orlowsky by email or call 847-325-5559.

 David Lansky, PhD, is a clinical psychologist who has been working with families and organizations for over a decade.
 His involvement with business-owning families and families in transition focuses on team building, conflict management, leadership development, and executive coaching.
-David is a certified family therapy supervisor, and is a partner in the consulting firm of Family Business Innovations in Deerfield, Illinois.
+David is a certified family therapy supervisor, and is co-partner at the Family Business Consulting Group.
 He has taught and supervised family therapists at the Adler School of Professional Psychology and at the Family Institute of Northwestern University.